ernestcortazar3/hackathon-ice-cream-ec3/README.md

 [ ]add more content
 [ ]link buttons that can be linked whether add pages or to external sites [ ]dark/light mode buttons REVERSED just to make you scream.

+5/29/25
+1100a

+getting back into the project. creating more content for additional pages.
+I've decided to only link a select few to make the hover/link feature more appealing.

+Added another page.
+Revised fonts.
+Edit background color.

+Next to-do:
+choose 3x more pages to link.
+create 3x more pages and link. fix links between all pages.

+create content for 3x pages.

+double check to make sure site functions as intended.